ucsb-ds/s20/index.md

 ---
-title: Spring 2020: UCSB Data Science course
+title: Spring 2020: UCSB Data Science Applications and Analysis
 ---

-# Spring 2020: UCSB  Data Science Principles & Techniques
+# Spring 2020: UCSB (CS 190D / PSTAT 195) Data Science Applications and Analysis

 In this course, we will explore the data science lifecycle: question formulation, data collection & cleaning, exploratory data analysis & visualization, statistical inference and prediction, and decision-making.